iglesiasmarianod/openvario-ahrs/README.md

 # Calibration

-You'll need to calibrate the accelerometer to use it.
+You'll need to calibrate the accelerometer and magnetometer before using them for the first time.

-Run <code>./imucal -a</a> and slowly move your openvario through all orientations in three dimensions.
+First run <code>./imucal -a</code> and slowly move your openvario through all orientations in three dimensions.
 Slowly is the the key.
 We are trying to measure gravity only and sudden movements will induce unwanted accelerations.